YanaSiao/polimi-cse-study-materials/nlp/exam-questions.md

 - d. contains multiple out-of-vocabulary terms
 - e.
 NONE of the other options is correct

-### **Q155.** What is the purpose of "Good-Turing smoothing"?
-- a. to reduce the memory footprint of an ngram language model
-- b. to approximate high-order ngrams using low-rank factorisation
-- c. to re-estimate the probability of unseen or low-frequency n-grams based on the frequency of other low-frequency n-grams
-- d. to smooth out the audio signal in a speech recognition system
-- e.
-NONE of the other answers is correct

-### **Q160.** Which of the following evaluations represents a "non-parametric" approach?
-- a. t-test
-- b.
-ANOVA
-- c.
-Wilcoxon signed-rank test
-- d.
-F-test
-- e.
-NONE of the other options are correct

-### **Q170.** In a Transformer model, why do we multiply the queries and keys matrix by `1 / sqrt(d_k)` inside the softmax?
-- a. to reduce the number of parameters in the model
-- b. to prevent the dot-products from growing too large in magnitude, which would push the softmax function into regions with dangerously small gradients
-- c. to break the position symmetry of input tokens
-- d. to enforce causal masking during generation
-- e.
-NONE of the other answers is correct

-### **Q171.** What type of attention mechanism is used in the decoder of a Transformer model to ensure it cannot look at future tokens?
-- a.
-Multi-head Attention
-- b.
-Cross Attention
-- c.
-Masked / Causal Self-Attention
-- d.
-Bidirectional Attention
-- e.
-Sparse Attention

-### **Q172.** "Multi-head attention" allows the model to:
-- a. compress the prompt length dynamically
-- b. attend to information from different representation subspaces at different positions simultaneously
-- c. run on multiple GPUs without communicating parameters
-- d. substitute the feed-forward network block entirely
-- e.
-NONE of the other options is correct

-### **Q173.** In a Transformer block, what is the role of the "Residual Connection"?
-- a. to store hidden tokens for later retrieval tasks
-- b. to pass position details directly to the output layer
-- c. to allow gradients to flow directly through blocks without passing solely through non-linear layers, mitigating vanishing gradient issues
-- d. to enforce strict sorting parameters on sequence indices
-- e.
-NONE of the other options are correct

-### **Q174.** What is the purpose of the "Layer Normalisation" step in a Transformer layer?
-- a. it scales the vocabulary size to a power of 2
-- b. it normalises activations across features within a single training example to stabilize training dynamics
-- c. it flattens the matrix into a single-dimensional array
-- d. it eliminates the need for activation functions like ReLU or GeLU
-- e.
-NONE of the other options are correct

-### **Q175.** Which architecture typically discards the encoder stack entirely, relying instead on autoregressive blocks to predict the subsequent token?
-- a.
-BERT
-- b.
-RoBERTa
-- c.
-Decoder-Only Models (e.g., GPT, Llama)
-- d.
-T5
-- e.
-DeBERTa

-### **Q176.** What is a major disadvantage of using absolute positional encodings like sinusoidal vectors?
-- a.
-They add too many trainable parameters to the base model
-- b.
-They fail to generalise or extrapolate effectively to sequence lengths longer than those seen during model pre-training
-- c.
-They make the attention matrix asymmetric by default
-- d.
-They can only be used with word-level tokenisers
-- e.
-NONE of the other choices is correct

-### **Q177.** In text generation, "Beam Search" differs from "Greedy Search" by:
-- a. choosing a random token at each generation step based on temperature distributions
-- b. keeping track of a fixed number (beam width) of the most probable partial sequences at each step rather than just the single best token
-- c. parsing the document from right to left instead of left to right
-- d. removing duplicate n-grams dynamically via regular expression matches
-- e.
-NONE of the other options is correct

-### **Q178.** What does the "Temperature" parameter control during token sampling?
-- a. the speed at which the GPU processes text blocks
-- b. the scale of the logits before applying softmax, where higher values flatten the distribution and introduce more randomness/creativity
-- c. the context window limitation profile of the model
-- d. the learning rate decay schedule during instruction tuning
-- e.
-NONE of the other options are correct

-### **Q179.** Top-p sampling (also known as Nucleus sampling) selects from:
-- a. a fixed number of top tokens regardless of cumulative value
-- b. the smallest possible set of top tokens whose cumulative probability exceeds the threshold p
-- c. tokens that have prime number indices in the tokenizer vocabulary matrix
-- d. positions matching absolute sinusoidal indices exclusively
-- e.
-NONE of the other answers is correct

-### **Q180.** Why can text generated using pure Greedy Search sometimes become stuck in repetitive loops?
-- a. because the model parameters change dynamically during inference
-- b. because it deterministically selects the local maximum token, which can lead the context path into highly predictable, cyclic logit loops
-- c. because greedy search forces the model to execute backward passes during text output steps
-- d. because vocabulary indices are arranged alphabetically
-- e.
-NONE of the other choices is correct

-### **Q181.** What is the purpose of a "repetition penalty" parameter during language model decoding?
-- a. it throws a runtime error if the model repeats a word within 10 tokens
-- b. it artificially discounts the logits of tokens that have already appeared in the generated text sequence, discouraging redundancy
-- c. it increases the training loss if validation subsets overlap
-- d. it scales down context parameters across multi-head attention blocks
-- e.
-NONE of the other options are correct

 ### **Q182.** Fine-tuning a pre-trained language model on a curated dataset of instructions and responses is called:
 - a.
 Masked Language Pre-training